-Visitors can take a cruise out onto the Gulf of Mexico for a spot of dolphin watching or learn a new skill like scuba diving or snorkelling.
+Visitors can take a cruise out onto the Gulf of Mexico for a spot of dolphin watching or learn a new skill like scuba diving or snorkeling.

-Alternatively, kayak or jet ski out to the unspoilt Orange Beach Islands which harbour sea birds, marine mammals and indigenous plant life.
+Alternatively, kayak or jet ski out to the unspoiled Orange Beach Islands which harbor sea birds, marine mammals and indigenous plant life.

-When the sun goes down, waterfront restaurants serve delicious dishes of fresh seafood and southern grill cuisine with Cajun and Creole flavours to suit all tastes and budgets.
+When the sun goes down, waterfront restaurants serve delicious dishes of fresh seafood and southern grill cuisine with Cajun and Creole flavors to suit all tastes and budgets.